PlutoZhang/ztrial-scenarios/scenario_1.md

 ...... link to the next scenario to be pasted here

 ## Go deeper with Zowe
 Enjoyed this scenario?
-Now that you're familiar with each Zowe component, why not try to learn more about the product information and the value it delivers.
+Now that you're familiar with each Zowe component, why not try to learn more about the project and the value it delivers.
 For more information, see Zowe on Open Mainframe Project (https://www.openmainframeproject.org/projects/zowe).